Leaderboard

 5 points

-4. A J-Frame Smith either OWB or pocket carry.
+A J-Frame Smith either OWB or pocket carry.
 I have had several of my fellow HCP holders explain to me that I stand no chance against the ISIS battle group that inevitably assaults my neighborhood Walmart.
 Whereas, they with their neato double column semi-autos will be able to save the day by taking out the entire ISIS organization with two extra magazines of 9MM.
 This is based on their combat experience at some neat school at some pistol range.
 I spent a total of 60 months in combat in VietNam (4 Tours) with the USMC so I am in no position to question their superior logic.
-I only need 5 shots to shoot the dumb SOB that goes looking for me and finds my hiding place.
+I only need 5 shots to shoot the dumb SOB that goes looking for me and finds my hiding place.4 points

-5. Guys, I gave Sam a heads up already but thought it was important for you all to know, this guy is a fraud.
+Guys, I gave Sam a heads up already but thought it was important for you all to know, this guy is a fraud.
 He took classes for less than two weeks at the TrickyNicky Tactical Somersault Assault Training Academy Dojo and is now attempting to use my carefully cultivated techniques to open his own school.
 I'm all for the free market, but his training was incomplete.
 We hadn't even covered low drag- high impact cartwheels yet :rolleyes: How does he expect to give people the value for their monies without knowing my patented backwards shotgun roll?
 You all have been warned, if you want QUALITY buffoonery, er, training, look no further than the TNTSATAD.
 TGOers enjoy free parking validation (I'll tell my neighbors it's cool if you park on their lawn) and a complementary after workout self-rubdown (some alone time in the shower) and so many more perks your heads would explode like some kinda exploding things if you attempted to take it all in in one sitting.
-Group rates available.
+Group rates available.3 points

 3 points

-9. Guys, I am strongly considering buying a very expensive sharpening system that I saw at last years Blade show, If after posting many pictures of my personal knives Sharpened laser sharp and Mirror polished edge, would any of you consider paying a small fee for this service if I offer it?
-Just food for thought as I will buy the system anyway and on my offtime do this quite frequently
+Guys, I am strongly considering buying a very expensive sharpening system that I saw at last years Blade show, If after posting many pictures of my personal knives Sharpened laser sharp and Mirror polished edge, would any of you consider paying a small fee for this service if I offer it?
+Just food for thought as I will buy the system anyway and on my offtime do this quite frequently2 points

 2 points